 Pollen press: This is located just below the pollen basket on the hind legs.
 As pollen is combed from the rest of its body, the bee uses this leg joint to compress the grains into a dense mass, which can be more efficiently stored in the pollen basket (or corbicula).

 Esophagus: This is little more than a thin tube connecting the pharynx and crop.
 Their diet of honey and pollen does not require a powerful musculature esophagus as in vertebrates.

 Honey crop/honey stomach: This is where the worker bee stores collected nectar for the trip back to the hive without digesting it.
 A muscular valve called the proventriculus can be closed, keeping the nectar from passing into the stomach.
 The crop is expandable, allowing the bee to carry a larger load.
 Back in the hive, the contents of the crop can be ejected back through the mouth for storage in a honey cell or to feed other bees by trophallaxis.

 True stomach (or ventricles): This is the site of primary digestion for pollen and nectar.
 Coiled around in the abdomen, it is actually about twice the length of the bee's body.

-Hind gut: This composed of the intestine and rectum, where reusable metabolic products are reclaimed and excess water is reabsorbed into the body.
+Hindgut: This is composed of the intestine and rectum, where reusable metabolic products are reclaimed and excess water is reabsorbed into the body.
 The rectum can expand and hold a large volume of waste matter.
-Bees keep meticulously clean nests, and will hold their wastes until they can make a "cleansing flight" outside of the hive.
-In climates with long, cold winters, bees can actually wait for weeks or months to perform this task.
+Bees keep meticulously clean nests and will hold their wastes until they can make a "cleansing flight" outside of the hive.
+In climates with long, cold winters, bees can wait for weeks or months to perform this task.